Thousands march in Indiana to protest law seen targeting gays

 Indiana’s also drew criticism from business leaders.

+Angie’s List Inc said it would not go ahead with expanding its presence in Indianapolis by converted a 100-year-old Ford assembly plant into offices.

-“Angie’s List is open to all and discriminates against none and we are hugely disappointed in what this bill represents,” company chief executive Bill Oesterle said.
+“Angie’s List is open to all and discriminates against none and we are hugely disappointed in what this bill represents,” Bill Oesterle, the company’s chief executive, said in a statement.

-Seattle’s openly gay mayor, Ed Murray, said on Saturday he will ban city employees from traveling to Indiana on official business.
+Seattle’s first openly gay mayor, Ed Murray, said on Saturday he will ban city employees from traveling to Indiana on official business at taxpayer expense.

 “None of our taxpayer dollars should go toward supporting this discriminatory law,” Murray said.

-The National Basketball Association and Women’s National Basketball Association said in a joint statement the basketball leagues would ensure all fans, players and employees feel welcome at events in Indiana and elsewhere.

-“The game of basketball is grounded in long established principles of inclusion and mutual respect,” they said.

-On Friday, Apple Inc’s Tim Cook, one of the most prominent openly gay American CEOs, joined other executives, including Salesforce.com Inc’s Marc Benioff, in blasting the law.
+On Friday, Apple Inc Chief Executive Tim Cook, one of the most prominent openly gay American CEOs, joined other executives, including Salesforce.com Inc’s Marc Benioff, in blasting the Indiana law.

 A day after Indiana’s move, the Arkansas Senate overwhelmingly approved a similar bill, which Governor Asa Hutchinson, a Republican, has said he would sign into law.